sadafayubb/LoRa-2.4-tracking-system/stm32cube_project/STM32_README.md

 - Library and project structure are set up
 - Code does not fully work due to calibration register problems
 - **All measurements used in this thesis were obtained from pre-programmed modules with working firmware**, not from this project
+- If you wish to use this project as starting point, rememeber to configure the build paths to the SX1280 library.

 ## Alternative Approach